Game Editor

 TabWhat it does

-ObjectivesThe puzzles and tasks players solve, their saved hints, groups, and auto-complete.
+ObjectivesThe puzzles and tasks players solve, their saved hints, groups, the flow map, and the game’s objective and hint settings.

 DisplaysThe screens players see — countdown, hints, and media — and how they bind to hardware.